 That change in bed allocation is helping with KHSC’s long-standing challenge of having the right number of beds at the right time to manage the increasing demand for acute inpatient care.
 Although, ongoing restrictions needed to tackle the COVID-19 pandemic are making this issue more challenging.

-Now that KHSC is in its fifth month of ramping back up our surgical and procedural activity, Renate Ilse, KHSC’s vice president of patient care, says “opening over 40 surgical beds will enable us to improve patients’ access to surgical care, invest in our existing infrastructure, and provide opportunities for our health care professionals.”
+Now that KHSC is in its fifth month of ramping back up its surgical and procedural activity, Renate Ilse, KHSC’s vice president of patient care, says “opening over 40 surgical beds will enable us to improve patients’ access to surgical care, invest in our existing infrastructure, and provide opportunities for our health care professionals.”

 While urgent and emergency surgeries continued during the ramp-down period, just over 460 non-emergency surgeries were delayed at KHSC because of the COVID-19 pandemic.